How to Paint Realistic Animals

 Creating a grid on a canvas is done in the same way.

 Now it is possible to draw inside each rectangle separately.
-Consequently, the drawing process becomes easier.
+Consequently, the drawing process becomes easier and more precise.

 Now the canvas is ready to be painted with oil paints.